+The job outlook for careers in healthcare are in demand and there are numerous avenues to have a rewarding career helping others.
 If you are interested in a medical or health care career, including as a doctor, dentist, veterinarian, nurse (RN and LPN), dental hygienist, physical therapist, occupational therapist, nutritionist/dietician, radiology/sonography technician, physical therapist, and physicians assistant, you will follow one of two transfer options to meet their program prerequisites.
-You can learn more about these and other career opportunities in health care on the Explore Health Careers page.
+You can learn more about these and other career opportunities in healthcare on the Explore Health Careers page.

 Regardless of the path you choose, medical transfer programs often require patient care experience prior to applying to these programs.
 Getting a certification through our Allied Health Education programs for phlebotomy, EKG technician, Certified Nursing Assistant, dental assistant, and more will help you gain this valuable experience while completing your academic courses and can get you started working in healthcare sooner.
 For more information and advising about the Allied Health Education programs, please reach out to the Allied Health faculty.

 To create an academic plan and learn more about transfer requirements for health care schools, meet with a biology advisor specializing in healthcare (Lori Hays or Jonathan Miller) or the Edmonds College advising department to create an academic plan and transfer requirements for health care schools.
 You can also find additional information about advising on the advising health care majors page.